tabreturn/tabreturn.github.io/_posts/2020-12-16-interactive_animation_with_svg_and_gsap.md

 </g>
 ```

 Note that the opening and closing `<g>` tags wrap the shapes comprising the portafilter; the group also has an `id` of `"portafilter"`.
 You'll use that `id` later to animate the portafilter with GSAP.
+The portafilter reuses the steel gradient for its fill.
 In Figure 8, you can see the portafilter floating on the left of the machine:

 <figure>
 <div id="figure8">